 - Analysis of the Safeguarding advice line continues to show that Talking Therapies is the most frequent caller with 34 calls during December.
 Other teams calling include Health Visiting (13 calls), Young Minds Matter (9), Sexual Health (8), School Nursing (7) and Community Nursing (7).
-A wide spread of teams also made calls although these were less than 5 each and so have not been individually specified. - Domestic abuse is again the single most common reason for calls to the advice line, accounting for 32 of the 126 calls received by the service in December.
-Again, neglect is the second most common identifiable reason for calls (12) although calls logged as 'other' account for 21 calls.
-For the second month in a row there have been calls relating to MCA (4) which is welcomed. - Work is continuing to review the advice line & identify possible enhancements to both the way colleagues interact with the advice line and the collection of data, to hopefully provide greater insight and analysis. - The sexual safety slides are being reviewed to try to better reflect the picture within community services. - We have contacted other Trusts to understand their approaches to Sexual Safety and hope to have further details shortly. - The Trust has received a letter during December from NHS England providing an update on actions to prevent sexual misconduct in the NHS.
-Assurance is given that there is further work across HR, NTQ and medical directorate with oversight by GPTW Committee. - The launch event for Gloucestershire's Tackling Domestic Abuse Strategy (2025-28) took place in December.
-The strategy's vision is: - Early intervention and prevention to stop abuse before it escalates - Support for victims and survivors that is accessible, consistent, and trauma-informed - Strong partnership working across agencies to ensure no one falls through the cracks.
+A wide spread of teams also made calls although these were less than 5 each and so have not been individually specified. - Domestic abuse remains the single most common reason for calls to the advice line, accounting for 32 of the 126 calls received by the service in December.
+Neglect remains the second most common identifiable reason for calls (12) although calls logged as 'other' account for 21 calls.
+For the second month in a row there have been calls relating to MCA (4) which is welcomed. - Work is continuing to review the advice line & identify possible enhancements to both the way colleagues interact with the advice line and the collection of data, to hopefully provide greater insight and analysis. - The sexual safety data continues to be reported by inpatient services with notably limited reporting across community services.
+The Safeguarding Team has contacted other Trusts to understand their approaches to raising awareness and improve reporting on Sexual Safety to develop our approach further. - The Trust received a letter during December from NHS England providing an update on actions to prevent Sexual Misconduct in the NHS.
+Assurance is given that there is further work planned across HR, NTQ and medical directorate with oversight by GPTW Committee. - A launch event for Gloucestershire's Tackling Domestic Abuse Strategy (2025-28) took place in December.
+The strategy's vision is: - Early intervention and prevention to stop abuse before it escalates - Support for victims and survivors that is accessible, consistent, and trauma-informed - Strong partnership working across agencies to ensure no one falls through the cracks